-While there is some truth to this belief, generally speaking, this is an incomplete explanation of the differing ash colors leftover from cannabis.
+While there is some truth to this belief that white ash means your marijuana is higher-quality, this is an incomplete explanation of the differing ash colors leftover from cannabis.
 In order to better understand where this myth originates from, we'll have to first understand the argument being made on behalf of this belief.

 Why White Ash is Considered Cleaner

-Proponents of this argument propose the following: cannabis that has been properly flushed and/or cured will burn white, or near-white ash.
-Similarly, cannabis that burns a black color is a sign of a plant that has been over-fertilized and/or treated with chemicals.
+Proponents of this argument propose the following: cannabis that has been properly flushed and/or properly dried and cured will burn white, or near-white ash.
+Similarly, cannabis that burns a black color is a sign of uncured marijuana, and a plant that has been over-fertilized and/or treated with chemicals.

 This belief is not a new argument, as the tobacco industry has been studying ash color for a significant period of time.
 Researchers found that, rather than fertilizer treatment altering the ash color, it was the fermentation process, specifically the high concentration of chlorophyll.
 According to Cannabis Business Times, the main takeaway is that white ash forms at high combustion temperatures and is mostly made up of minerals.